Lynden Gooch: Sunderland

+Stoke City

+On September 1, 2023, Gooch joined fellow Championship club Stoke City for an undisclosed fee on a two-year contract.
+One of 18 new signings by manager Alex Neil, he made his debut the next day in a 2–0 home loss to Preston North End, as a substitute for the final half-hour.
+He scored his first goal on December 17 with what the Stoke Sentinel called a "bizarre opener" in a 1–1 draw at West Bromwich Albion, sending a cross into the goal.
+He scored his second goal of campaign on December 26, 2023, in a 3–1 victory against Birmingham City.
+His season was ended early after picking up a hamstring injury.
+He made 30 appearances for Stoke in 2023–24 as the team avoided relegation, finishing in 17th.
+Gooch had an injury-hit 2024–25 season, making 23 appearances as Stoke avoided relegation on the final day.
+He departed the club at the end the season following the expiration of his contract.

+Huddersfield Town

+In July 2025, Gooch signed a three-year contract with Huddersfield Town.

 International career

 Gooch was eligible to play for England (due to his English father), the Republic of Ireland (due to Irish mother), or the United States (due to birthright citizenship).

 After appearing once for the Republic of Ireland U18 side, Gooch switched allegiance to United States after being called up for United States U20, Gooch made his United States U20 debut on November 15, 2014, in a 1–0 win over Republic of Ireland U21.
 Gooch represented the United States under-20 team at the 2015 CONCACAF Championship in Jamaica, playing four games as they achieved qualification for the year's World Cup in that category.

 On October 2, 2016, Gooch was called up to the senior team for a pair of friendlies against Cuba and New Zealand.
 Nine days later, he made his debut against New Zealand, replacing Kellyn Acosta for the final 31 minutes of a 1–1 draw at the RFK Stadium in Washington, D.C.